 Over the past century, South Florida has dramatically changed because of widespread development and increased urbanization, resulting in huge modifications to the hydrology and chemistry of ecosystems throughout the region.
 Such changes are evident throughout the entire Kissimmee-Okeechobee-Everglades (KOE) and coastal ecosystems, which have been altered fundamentally by changes in spatial extent, hydrology, water quality, and ecology.
 The Everglades has been reduced to over half of its original extent, and its water supply has been significantly modified in both quantity and quality.
 Starting in the 1950s, the natural Kissimmee River and its floodplain were channelized for flood control improvements, causing extensive losses of valuable wetland habitats.
 Runoff from urban and agricultural lands near Lake Okeechobee pose an ongoing challenge to water management, making it difficult to balance issues related to water supply and prevent impacts to downstream ecosystems.
-Throughout South Florida, the quality of surface water inflows, particularly for the nutrient phosphorus, is a problem.
+Throughout South Florida the quality of surface water inflows is a problem - particularly for the nutrient phosphorus.
 Also, invasive exotic species are aggressively invading natural habitats and causing displacement of native plants and animals.
-The far-reaching effects of these issues, along with multifaceted, comprehensive strategies for restoring the KOE and coastal ecosystems, are addressed throughout this volume.
+The far-reaching effects of these issues, along with multifaceted, comprehensive strategies of the SFWMD for restoring the KOE and coastal ecosystems, are addressed throughout this volume.
 An overview of key District programs and initiatives addressing regional management and restoration efforts is presented in Table 1-2.

 While regional development (with its associated water management system) has altered the local movement and balance of water, it has not removed the interdependence of sub-regions and the overall north-south movement of water in the South Florida landscape.
-As water moves from the Upper Kissimmee Basin and other parts of the Lake Okeechobee Watershed at the northern edge of the KOE ecosystem through the Kissimmee River (Chapter 11) and other tributaries to the lake (Figure 1-2), water comes to reflect surrounding land uses and changes quality before entering Lake Okeechobee (Chapter 10).
-Like all lakes, the chemistry of Lake Okeechobee reflects the lake's history, and tributary waters are altered greatly as they mix with ambient water in the lake, losing their identity in the process.
-Water levels in the lake reflect the balance between inflows, rainfall, outflows, and evaporation (Chapter 2) and are a result of a combination of weather and management operations.
+As water moves from the Upper Kissimmee Basin and other parts of the Lake Okeechobee Watershed at the northern edge of the KOE ecosystem through the Kissimmee River (see Chapter 11) and other tributaries to the lake (Figure 1-1), water comes to reflect surrounding land uses and changes quality before entering Lake Okeechobee (see Chapter 10).
+Like all lakes, the chemistry of Lake Okeechobee reflects the lake's history, and tributary waters are altered greatly as they mix with ambient water in the lake.
+Water levels in the lake reflect the balance between inflows, rainfall, outflows, and evaporation (see Chapter 2) and are a result of a combination of weather and management operations.
 Water levels are managed through outflow discharges, determined based on a regulation schedule and an operational decision tree.
-As water levels exceed various thresholds, outflows may be high enough to produce significant impacts on the Caloosahatchee and St. Lucie rivers downstream of the lake (see Chapter 12).
+As water levels exceed various thresholds, outflows may be high enough to produce significant impacts on the Caloosahatchee and St. Lucie systems downstream of the lake (see Chapter 12).

-From the liquid heart of the system, Lake Okeechobee, some water moves southward through the Everglades Agricultural Area (EAA) (Chapter 4) and through the Stormwater Treatment Areas (STAs) (Chapter 5).
-Outflows from the treatment areas and other tributary basins move into the Everglades Protection Area, which contains remnant Everglades marshes providing vital surface water to sustain the natural and human elements of the southern part of the regional ecosystem (Chapter 6).
-The interconnectedness of this massive system is most obvious during climatic extremes, particularly droughts and floods, when water management must actively control the water balance in various parts of the system.
-Regional-scale models used widely in the Comprehensive Everglades Restoration Plan (CERP) planning process (Chapter 7A) are able to quantify the cascading influences of water management across the region and demonstrate the systemwide effects of CERP components.
-During the reporting period for the 2009 South Florida Environmental Report, the effects of a multi-year rainfall deficit continued to impact South Florida (see Figure 1-2).
-Following back-to-back years of unprecedented hurricane activity and higher-than-normal rainfall in 2004 and 2005, a water shortage affected the entire region from late 2006 through WY2008.
-During the 2006-2008 drought, related impacts were quite pronounced in the Lake Okeechobee watershed, as evidenced by record-low water levels and exposed water control structures in the vicinity.
-It should be noted that prolonged drought continued through late summer 2008, until Tropical Storm Fay brought relief in August 2008.
+From Lake Okeechobee some water moves southward through the Everglades Agricultural Area (EAA) (see Chapter 4) and through the Stormwater Treatment Areas (STAs) (see Chapter 5).
+Outflows from the treatment areas and other tributary basins move into the Everglades Protection Area, which contains remnant Everglades marshes providing vital surface water to sustain the natural and human elements of the southern part of the regional ecosystem (see Chapter 6).
+The interconnectedness of this massive system is most obvious during climatic extremes, particularly droughts and floods, when water management must actively control the water balance in various parts of the system, especially the lake.
+Regional-scale models used widely in the Comprehensive Everglades Restoration Plan (CERP) planning process (see Chapter 7) are able to quantify the cascading influences of water management across the region and demonstrate the systemwide effects of CERP components.